-If no comment is submitted within the specified timeframe, 0 (zero) points will be awarded, for each occurrence, up to and not exceeding 24 points or 24% of your total grade, during the full course.
-PLEASE NOTE THIS: these are important points available to you that if forfeited may significantly affect your course grade.
+If no comment is submitted within the specified timeframe, 0 (zero) points will be awarded for each occurrence, up to and not exceeding 24 points or 24% of your total grade during the full course.

+PLEASE NOTE THIS: these are important points available to you that, if forfeited, may significantly affect your final grade.
+At the end of every semester, there are students who regret missing these assignments.